Solaris Shade and Harvest Module

 - Toggle the module Enabled.

-- Set module-level defaults (used when zone metadata omits a field):
+- Set module-level defaults (used when a zone omits a field):

 |---|---|